AceIsHuman/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+      Using sessions allows us to store information about a client on the server, so when they visit the application again, we can return the information back to them.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+      Bcrypt uses a hash and salt method to help us store passwords securely in our database.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+      Bcrypt uses different hashing methods, and different salts on each time a password is hashed.
+It also allows us to specify how many salt rounds to use.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+      The header, payload, and signature.

 ## Minimum Viable Product